 Rodney finished his coffee with a nod.
 "I'll see you guys later," he said as he cleared his tray and left the mess hall.

-Rodney entered his lab to find Zelenka, Tsao, Kavanagh, and a few others all waiting for him.
+Rodney entered his lab and found Zelenka, Tsao, Kusanagi, and a few others waiting for him.

-"Tsao, you and Kavanagh take your teams and start in generator room three, be ready to go with the new cables once the crew section is powered down," Rodney ordered as he started gathering tools.
+"Tsao, you and Kusanagi take your teams and start in generator room three.
+Be ready to go with the new cables once the crew section is powered down," Rodney ordered as he gathered his tools.
 "I'll take Wagner and start shutting down the transformers.
 Once we have the section offline, we can start rerouting the conduits.
 If all goes to plan, we should have the section done in a couple of hours."

 "Were you able to determine what caused the fluctuations last night?"
 Zelenka asked him as everyone stood to leave.

 "Come on."
 Rodney waved at Wagner to follow him toward the transporter at the other end of the corridor.

-"Go ahead," Rodney ordered, clicking on his flashlight when the power went out.
-Except where light from the stained-glass windows filtered through the halls, the section was completely dark.
-"Looks like we found all of the emergency fail-safes," Rodney reported as he and Wagner walked down one of the hallways.
+"Looks like we found all of the emergency fail-safes," Rodney reported as he and Wagner walked down one hallway.
 "No emergency lighting is on."

 "Confirmed," Radek replied.
 "The section is completely powered down."

 Rodney led the way through the quiet crew section, the beams from their large flashlights dancing along the wall.
 He stopped at a junction and pulled his laptop out of his pack.
 He balanced the computer on top of one of the water bubblers and brought up a map of the crew section.

-"There are four maintenance rooms in this section," Rodney said as he stopped at a junction, looking at the map on his laptop.
+"There are four maintenance rooms in this section," Rodney said, waving his flashlight down the hall in one direction and then the other.
 "One there."
-He nodded to a door halfway down the hall.
+He highlighted the door halfway down the hall with the flashlight.
 "Another, in that direction."
 He jerked his head toward the hallway to his left.
 "And two more on the other side."

 He caught Wagner's eye-roll but chose to ignore it for the moment.

-"You take this room," he ordered Wagner.
+"You take the close room," he ordered Wagner.
 "I'll get the other one.
 If you start getting any strange readings, stop what you're doing and come find me."

-"Yeah, I know," Wagner said impatiently and started for his assigned room.
+"Yeah, I know," Wagner said impatiently and started down the hall to the maintenance room.

-Rodney heard him muttering but chose not to listen as he packed up the computer and headed down the opposite hallway, looking for the second maintenance room.
+Rodney heard Wagner muttering but chose not to listen as he packed up the computer and headed down the opposite hallway, looking for the second maintenance room.

 He walked into the second maintenance room a few minutes later and waved the flashlight around the room.
 A transparent central pillar of crystals dominated the middle of the room.
-As far as the expedition could tell, acted as a transformer.
-A control panel sat in front of the pillar while cables went from the top of the pillar into the ceiling.
+As far as the expedition could tell, the column acted as a transformer for the section.
+A control panel sat in front of the column while cables went from the top of the pillar into the ceiling.

-Rodney entered the room and set his flashlight on the end of the console.
-He glanced up when he thought he saw some of the crystals in the pillar started to glow slightly.
-He double-checked the console then looked back up at the pillar.
+Rodney set his flashlight on the end of the console and took a step back when he thought he saw some of the crystals in the pillar glowing.
+He double-checked the console, then looked back up at the column.

 "Oh, your confidence is so reassuring," Rodney replied with all the sarcasm he could muster.

 Rodney waved the flashlight beam up and down the column and glared at the crystals.
-The pillar remained dark, and after another suspicious look, and when it remained dark, he went to work.
-He shrugged off the backpack, pulled out the laptop, and hooked his computer into the console, verified the console was powered down, then started disconnecting the old cable from the transformer, keeping half an ear on the conversation by Tsao's team as they rewired the naquadah generator.
+The pillar remained dark, and after another suspicious look, Rodney set the flashlight on the console and set to work.
+He shrugged off the backpack, pulled out the laptop, and hooked his computer into the console.
+He verified the console was powered down, then started disconnecting the old cable from the transformer, keeping half an ear on the conversation by Tsao's team as they rewired the naquadah generator.

-Twenty minutes later he was done and called Zelenka back.
+Twenty minutes later, he was done disconnecting the transformer and called Zelenka back.
 "The first transformer is ready," he reported as he left the maintenance room.

 "Mine is done, too," Wagner added.

-"Confirmed, both transformers read as offline," Zelenka replied.
-"Once you have the transformers on the other side disconnected, we should be ready to run the new cables."
+"Confirmed.
+Both transformers read as offline," Zelenka replied.
+"Once you have the transformers on the other side of section disconnected, we should be ready to run the new cables."

 "You heard the man, Wagner.
 Let's get to the other side of the section."
 Rodney led the way around the dim crew section and pointed out the third room to Wagner.
-He watched as Wagner started to dismantle the old cables for the transformer, then headed for the last maintenance room.
+He watched as Wagner dismantled the old cables for the transformer, then headed for the last maintenance room.

 "Rodney?"
 Zelenka called over the radio.
 "Are you doing anything with the transformer in the east three maintenance room?"

 Rodney stopped outside the door for the last maintenance room.
 "No. I'm not even in the room yet.
 Why?"